Notre-Solutions/Inship-Website/src/content/products/APC.md

       description: no new screens for the user to navigate.
 Little additional end-user training is required
     - title: Ease of Use
-      description: the only actions the end-user must take is to email or Drag and Drop documents and convert them from draft to live
+      description: the only actions the end-user must take is to email or Drag & Drop documents and convert them from draft to live
     - title: Localisation
       description: InShip APC can be localized to deal with different languages, tax regimes and data capture requirements